Inverse problem of correlation functions in holography: ``Solving the inverse problem'' and bulk reconstruction

 Here $l=0,1,2\cdots,M$ with $M\rightarrow\infty$.
 To perform numerical computation, we can truncate system into a finite system by setting a finite $M$. \\ \textit{Step 2}) Discrete the coordinate $\rho$ to be $\rho_k=k\delta\rho$.
 For every $\rho_k$, compute $B_m(\rho_k)$ and $A_{mn}(\rho_k)$ according to the formulas~\eqref{defAmn} and \eqref{defBm}.
 One then solves the truncated system \eqref{discreteGLM} to find $\beta_0(\rho_k)$ for every $\rho_k$.\\ \textit{Step 3}) Use the finite differential methods to obtain the $\beta'_0(\rho_k)$ and $\beta''_0(\rho_k)$ based on the values of $\beta_0(\rho_k)$.
 The effective potential at the $k$-th grid can be recovered according to

-\textit{Step 4}) Repeat the steps (1)-(3) to obtain effective potentials $\{V_{\Delta_1}, V_{\Delta_2}\}$ for two different scaling dimension and then solve the differential equation~\eqref{diff2zrho} to obtain function $z(\rho_k)$.\\ \textit{Step 5}) Take the solution $z(\rho_k)$ into Eq.~\eqref{solvehrho} to obtain the function $h(\rho_k)$.\\ Though here we discuss the BTZ black hole, above 5 steps are valid for general planar symmetric static asymptotically AdS spacetime.
+\textit{Step 4}) Repeat the steps (1)-(3) to obtain effective potentials $\{V_{\Delta_1}, V_{\Delta_2}\}$ for two different scaling dimension and then we use spline interpolation to obtain two continuous functions for $V_{\Delta_1}, V_{\Delta_2}$ and solve the differential equation Eq.~\eqref{diff2zrho} to obtain function $z(\rho)$.\\ \textit{Step 5}) Take the solution $z(\rho_k)$ into Eq.~\eqref{solvehrho} to obtain the function $h(\rho_k)$.

-In Fig.~\ref{fighzbtz} we show the reconstructed metric components and their exact values.
+In Fig.~\ref{potential} and Fig.~\ref{fighzbtz} we show the reconstructed potentials and metric components by using our numerical method.
 Here we choose the scaling dimensions of dual boundary theory to be $\Delta=5/3$ and $\Delta=3/2$ and only use 5 truncated equations (i.e. setting $M=4$).
-We see that the reconstructed method gives excellent results.~\footnote{An available MTALAB code can be requested from the author via email.}
+We see that the reconstructed method gives excellent results.